tridesclous/tridesclous/doc/overview.rst

 Many tools claim to be "automatic" for spike sorting.
 In tridesclous we don't, the workflow is:

   1. Construct catalog.
-This part is automatic but needs carefully chosen parameters.
+This part is automatic but needs carefully chosen parameters/methods.
      This is more or less the legacy chain of spike sorting = preprocessing+waveform+feature+clustering This can be done with a small subset of the whole dataset as long as it is stationary.
   2. Check and correct the catalog. **This part is manual.** It is done through a user interface.